silvestreh/webdev-todo/README.md

 npm run build # build the client
 ```

+Remember to open `server/config/default.json` and enter your Mailgun API key and Domain.

 ## Starting the app

 If you built the client, then all you need to do is start the feathers server: